jax-ml/jax/docs/autodidax.md

 Let's sketch out the interface for interpreters, which is based on the `Trace` and `Tracer` base classes.
 A `Tracer` represents a boxed-up value, perhaps carrying some extra context data used by the interpreter.
-A `Trace` handles boxing up vales into `Tracers` and also handles primitive application.
+A `Trace` handles boxing up values into `Tracers` and also handles primitive application.

 ```{code-cell}
 class Trace: